duneroadrunner/SaferCPlusPlus/index.md

 In lieu of full compile-time enforcement, run-time checking is used in debug builds to catch any unsafe misuses of scope pointers.
 Defining the `MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED` preprocessor symbol will enable run-time checking in non-debug builds as well.

 Scope pointers usually point to scope objects.
 Scope objects are objects that live to the end of the scope in which they are declared.
 You can designate pretty much any type to be a scope object type by wrapping it in the `mse::TXScopeObj<>` (transparent) wrapper template.
 As with registered objects, this wrapper does not support some types that cannot act as a base class.
-For `int`, `bool` and `size_t` use the safer [substitutes](#primitives) that can act as base classes.
+For `int`, `bool` and `size_t` use the safer [substitutes](#cndint-cndsize_t-and-cndbool) that can act as base classes.

 The rules for using scope pointers and objects are essentially as follows:

-- Objects of scope type (types whose name starts with "TXScope" or "xscope") must be global or local (non-static) automatic variables.
+- Objects of scope type (types whose name starts with "TXScope" or "xscope") must be local (non-[static](#thread_local-static-and-global-variables)) automatic variables.
-	- Basically global or allocated on the stack.
-(Not that we're condoning or encouraging the use of global variables here.
-Just acknowledging that the global scope is technically a scope.)
+	- Basically allocated on the stack.
 - Note that scope pointers are themselves scope objects and must adhere to the same restrictions.
 - Do not use scope types as members of classes or structs.
 	- Note that you can use the [`mse::make_xscope_pointer_to_member_v2()`](#make_pointer_to_member_v2) function to obtain a scope pointer to a member of a scope object.
 So it's generally not necessary for any class/struct member to be declared as a scope object.